nathanchen0/CIF_Junior_Nathan/README.md

 2. Add a Python Compiler and Debugger
 3. Optional but very useful, Take Free Lesson at CIF to learn more about python!
 4. Have Fun!

+# Week 4
+## 2D lists!
+1. We learned about how 2D lists work

+I made a weather database that allows people to find the low, high and the conditions of a day using 2D lists.
+Check weather in week 4 to see the code.

+# Starting up a TBAG (Text Based Adventure Game)
+We started our first TBAG!
+This uses questions of some sort to make an adventure game.

+Mine is called "The Adventure of 0s and 1s" and it is a code related game with questions that the user will have to anwer.